Panzer VIII Maus: Disposition after the end of the war

 By the end of April 1945, both prototypes were located at the Army testing grounds in Kummersdorf.
 The Maus 205/2 was ultimately blown up by the German side at the site of the main camp in Zossen, specifically at Hindenburgplatz in Wünsdorf.
 It is possible that the vehicle was intended for the defense of the OKH headquarters.
-During the explosion, the turret was thrown off, and the lower hull was practically destroyed.
+The explosion threw the turret off, and practically destroyed the lower hull.

 The Maus 205/1, which was left behind at the Kummersdorf firing range and still equipped with the replacement turret, was also damaged by an explosion inside, but remained externally intact.
 Both vehicles were captured by the Red Army, and the turret from Maus 205/2 was mounted onto the hull of Maus 205/1.

 On May 4, 1946, the vehicle was sent to Kubinka for testing purposes.
 After the completion of the tests in 1951, all components were removed for examination, leaving behind a vehicle without any internal equipment.
 After being left outdoors for many years, the vehicle has been on display at the Kubinka Tank Museum since 1978.
 In 2000, the vehicle was given the original camouflage paint of prototype 205/2.

 Military significance

-The top speed of 13 km/h off-road, along with a total weight of almost 190 tons, which made crossing bridges practically impossible, posed significant disadvantages.
-The vehicle was more of a rolling bunker than a tank suitable for use in mobile warfare.
-In the event of a retreat, there would have been no possibility of quick evacuation; the Maus would have had to be abandoned, left behind, or destroyed.
-In the case of an attack, it would not have been able to keep up with fast advances.
-While the Maus' firepower and armor would have posed a massive problem for the enemy, it could have been bypassed or outmaneuvered, which led to the consideration of using accompanying tanks.

-The enormous fuel consumption posed another problem, especially as the Germans were facing a severe fuel shortage towards the end of the war.
-Moreover, this rolling fortress could only fit on a specialized 14-axle railway transport wagon and was unable to pass through tunnels or railway bridges, making it almost impossible to transport large numbers to the front.
+The Panzerkampfwagen VIII Maus was conceived not as a vehicle for mobile warfare or Blitzkrieg-style operations, but as a specialized breakthrough tank (Durchbruchspanzer) designed to assault heavily fortified defensive positions.
+Its intended doctrine was analogous to that of the Tiger I heavy tank battalions: transported by rail to a point near the front, used to break through prepared defensive lines, and then withdrawn for maintenance rather than exploiting breakthroughs at speed.